gshannon/wntt/README.md

     E.g. {"version":"1.32"} wnttapi reads this so it knows what version it is.
 It will reject any calls from wnttapp with a version that doesn not match.

+### Runtime Data Files

+    On the hosting server there is a directory that is mounted by the API Docker image which contains configuration and astronomical data files required by the application.
+See the _volumes_ section in docker-compose.yml for the definition.
+These files can be edited on the server and then put into immediate use by by restarting the API.

+    - stations/
+        - stations.json - configuration details of all supported SWMP stations
+        - annual_highs_navd88.json - predicted highs of all supported years for all referenced NOAA stations
+    - surge/data/
+        - 1 csv file for each referenced NOAA station; downloaded with cron job
+    - syzygy/
+        - perigee.csv : UTC datetimes of moon perigee for the supported date range
+        - perihelion.csv : UTC datetimes of earth-sun perihelion for the supported date range
+        - phases.csv : UTC datetimes and phase code (NM, FQ, FM, LQ) for moon phases in supported date range

 ## Building

 Note: Git branch and sha are added to Docker images as labels for debugging purposes.
 On the host, they can be retrieved like this: